awsdocs/amazon-aurora-user-guide/doc_source/babelfish-information.md

 #### Example: Upgrading the Babelfish DB cluster to a major release<a name="babelfish-information-upgrading-example"></a>

- The following procedure shows an example of upgrading an Aurora PostgreSQL 13\.6\.4 DB cluster running Babelfish version 1\.2\.2 to Aurora PostgreSQL 14\.6\.
+ In this example, you can find the series of AWS CLI commands that explains how to upgrade an Aurora PostgreSQL 13\.6\.4 DB cluster running Babelfish version 1\.2\.2 to Aurora PostgreSQL 14\.6\.
 First, you create a custom DB cluster parameter group for Aurora PostgreSQL 14\.
 Next, you modify the parameter values to match those of your Aurora PostgreSQL version 13 source\.
 Finally, you perform the upgrade by modifying the source cluster\.
 For more information, see [DB cluster parameter group settings for Babelfish](babelfish-configuration.md)\.
 In that topic, you can also find information about using the AWS Management Console to perform the upgrade\.

 Use the [create\-db\-cluster\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster-parameter-group.html) CLI command to create the DB cluster parameter group for the new version\.